 Probably the most morbidly named blade, the gut hook is a blade explicitly designed for hunting and field dressing.
 The belly of the knife makes skinning exceptionally easy with this style and the back of the knife features the blade’s namesake, a sharpened hook designed to open the insides of an animal without damaging muscle.
 Most examples of the Gut Hook knife are fixed blade but you can find folding knife versions.
 We’d recommend the Gerber Freeman or the Mossy Oak.

-multiple blades have.
+This is a style that multiple blade shapes have.
 But we thought we should include it thanks to its increasing prevalence.
 This blade feature allows the user to saw through tougher objects like wood or coarse rope.
 It’s a style that’s becoming more common, but still sees limited use thanks to the difficulty associated with sharpening the serrations.
 Some of the best examples of a serrated pocket knife include the Kershaw Clash, the Spyderco Tenacious, and the Gerber Paraframe Mini.

 The ulu is one of the less common blade types, but it’s by far one of the most interesting.
 Its uses include scraping and chopping, and it is world ahead of the other blade types when it comes to strength.
 Its origins are in the Inuit culture and the blade is traditionally used by women in household tasks.
 You can stock it in your kitchen, but we don’t think it’ll do much good out in the field.
 If you want to try it out, get the SZCO ulu with a horn/bone handle or the Titan International walnut and burn bone ulu.